-Under the DB component only, your termination benefit may be less than the RRSP contribution room you gave up during your years of membership.
+Your termination benefit may be less than the RRSP contribution room you gave up during your years of membership.
 If this is the case, you receive a pension adjustment reversal (PAR) once all payments will have been made to you.

-If past service benefits in the DB component are improved or if you buyback service
+If past service benefits are improved or if you buyback service

-If certain improvements are made to past service DB benefits or if you buyback some past service DB benefits, this would mean that your previous pension adjustments may no longer reflect the true value of your benefits.
+If certain improvements are made to past service benefits or if you buyback some past service benefits, this would mean that your previous pension adjustments may no longer reflect the true value of your benefits.